errolgh/hacker-news-search/README.md

 [Axios](https://www.npmjs.com/package/axios/)\
 [Thunk middleWare](https://github.com/reduxjs/redux-thunk/)

-There is no focus on styling the UI beyond visual sanity.
-The goal for this repo was to explore some of the core concepts of Redux and work with in vogue React features.
+There was no focus on styling the UI beyond visual sanity.
+The goal for this repo was to explore some of the core concepts of Redux and work with some in vogue React features.